maginium/template/README.md

 ```

 ⚠️ Heads-Up!
 If you’re using the VS Code editor CLI, remember to restart it after installation.
-Just hit F1 (or Command + P, or fn + F1) and choose Reload Window.
+Hit F1 (Command + P, or fn + F1) and choose Reload Window.
 This ensures proper indexing and plugin activation! 💡

 ## 🔄 Sync with Template Repo